Behavioral Segmentation Definition with 9 Examples & Strategies

 Then, those who ordered a long time ago can send a valuable offer to interest and return the client.
 If there were several orders, and the client stopped contacting the company, it is crucial to find out why the matter may be in the service.
 Then the additional discount will not become an incentive for a new purchase.
 In this case, a survey of segment representatives will help clarify the situation.

-Here are some examples of brands' behavioral segmentation:
+Here are some examples of behavioral segmentation by industry:

-- Technology Companies: segmenting customers by device type, usage patterns, and support needs.
+6. Technology Companies: segmenting customers by device type, usage patterns, and support needs

 Why Should You Start Using Behavioral Segmentation?